skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Encoding in ANY file?

-Your editor can specify the encoding when it writes the file to disk, burning a mark in it using a so called BOM.
+Your editor can specify the encoding when it writes the file to disk, burning a mark in it using a BOM.

 ---